tarwn/lessthandot-hugo/blogs/content/posts/2008-11-19-cumulative-update-package-2-for-sql-serv.md

     </td>

     <td>
-      FIX: Error message when you estimate the compression on a table in SQL Server 2008: “Subquery returned more than 1 value”
+      FIX: Error message when you estimate the compression on a table in SQL Server 2008: "Subquery returned more than 1 value"
     </td>
   </tr>